SixLabors/docs/articles/imagesharp/identify.md

 # Read Image Info Without Decoding

-When you are working with uploads, queues, or validation rules, fully decoding every image is often unnecessary work. `Image.Identify()` and `Image.DetectFormat()` let you answer the early questions first: what is this file, how large is it, how many frames does it have, and what kind of pixel data does it claim to contain?
+When you are working with uploads, queues, or validation rules, fully decoding every image is often unnecessary work. `Image.Identify()` and `Image.DetectFormat()` let you answer the early questions first: what is this file, how large is it, how many frames does it have, what kind of pixel data does it claim to contain, and how much pixel memory might a full decode require?

 ## Read Dimensions, Frame Count, and Pixel Info